huy310304/NEP4-Training/J14 Training/README.md

 ### **1. Optimized Neurons Setup**

-We tested various neuron configurations and found that **60 neurons in a single layer** provided the best force loss reduction.
+We evaluated configurations with different numbers of neurons and found that **60 neurons in a single layer** provided the most significant reduction in loss.

 ![Neuron Force Loss](./images/neuron_force_loss.png)